-Factory Restore: resets the configuration database to the default base version.
-However, it does not delete user SSH keys or any other data stored in a user's home directory.
-Since any configuration changes stored in the configuration database will be erased, this option is handy if a mistake has been made or to return a test system to the original configuration.
+Factory Restore: reset the configuration database to the default base version.
+However, this does not delete user SSH keys or any other data stored in a user's home directory.
+Since any configuration changes stored in the configuration database will be erased, this option is useful when a mistake has been made or to return a test system to the original configuration.

-Save Config: saves a backup copy of the current configuration database in the format hostname-version-architecture to the system being used to access the administrative interface.
-It is recommended to always save the configuration after making any configuration changes.
+Save Config: save a backup copy of the current configuration database in the format hostname-version-architecture to the computer accessing the administrative interface.
+Saving the configuration after making any configuration changes is highly recommended.
 FreeNAS® automatically backs up the configuration database to the system dataset every morning at 3:45.
-However, this backup will not occur if the system is shut down at that time.
-If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will not be available.
-The location of the system dataset can be viewed or set using $System \rightarrow System Dataset$ .
+However, this backup does not occur if the system is shut down at that time.
+If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will also not be available.
+The location of the system dataset can be viewed or set using System $\rightarrow$ System Dataset.

-Warning: Passwords are backed up with the system configuration.
 There are two types of passwords.
 User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration backup.
-Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, must be stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
-The key for this encryption is stored on the boot device.
-If FreeNAS® is installed on a new boot device and a backup system configuration is moved to that new boot device, the key is not present and these other passwords must be re-entered.
+Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
+The key or seed for this encryption is normally stored only on the boot device.
+When Save Config is chosen, a dialog gives the option to Export Password Secret Seed with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
+Configuration back-ups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.